School Bus Accident Lawyer Philadelphia

 Most school districts contract the transportation of students under independent bus companies.
 These independent bus companies generally have insurance which covers an incident which may occur if they are at fault.
 Medical bills, however, will be apportioned to the insurance company which the parents or resident relatives carry that cover the child on the bus.
 In other words, a child injured in a bus accident must use the medical coverage of any relative that they reside with.
 If there is more than one insurance policy in the household, then those companies pay the bills on a pro rata sharing system.
 If no policy exists at home for this coverage, then the school bus insurance will be responsible for medical bills.

 At The Law Offices of Greg Prosmushkin, P.C., our lawyers have handled many accidents involving school buses.
 We know the subtleties of the insurance coverage and what experts are appropriate for your case.
 The consultation is free, so give us a call.

 Renting a School Bus for a Private Party

 There are times where a School Bus is used for a private party.
 The bus company which services these kinds of rentals should have insurance for the bus, but in some cases separate insurance is contracted for by the people renting the bus.
 This is appropriate for graduation parties, bar mitzvahs, bachelor and bachelorette parties, and the like.
 Accidents in which the bus is rented by a private party can be complicated.
 This is particularly true in these cases where insurance issues can get tangled.
-The auto accident attorneys at Greg Prosmushkin, P.C. have experience with these types of claims.
-If you or a loved one were involved in an accident with a school bus, please contact our office for a free consultation.
+The Car Accident Attorneys at The Law Offices of Greg Prosmushkin, P.C. have experience with these types of claims.
+If you or a loved one were involved in an accident with a school bus, please contact our office for a Free Consultation.

 This content was written on behalf of Greg Prosmushkin.